Gageperrin/it-notes/it-topics/cissp.md

 If networks were restricted to Class A ranges it could have 2^26 IP addresses, Class B would only have 2^16, and Class C would only have 2^8.
 Subnetting can be used to logically divide network host environments into discrete architecture models.

+A broadcast domain is the group of networked systems in which all other memebers receive a broadcast signal when a member of the group transmits it.
+It refers specifically to Ethernet broadcast domains and be divided by using any Layer 3 or higher device.

 Layer 4 Transport: transports data between services and consists of TCP or UDP.
 TCP is ordered and reliable while UDP is unreliable and unordered but much faster.

 TCP consists of a three-way handshake.
 First, device A sends a synchronization (SYN) request to device B alongside a session ID. evice B responds with an acknowledge (ACK) flag set with its own SYN request and random session ID number.
 Device A sends a final ACK flag including the incremented session ID number to increment the SYN value it received before.